RE is Growing

 Geothermal district heating in Iceland

 Of course, there are a few other potential RE sources, including forms of kinetic renewable energy and futuristic RE ideas not mentioned above.
-Other types of RE in widespread use today include, most notably, hydrogen and hydrogen fuel cells, although the main type used today is 'grey' hydrogen for industrial applications.
-Grey hydrogen is sourced from fossil fuels for use in fossil fuel-intensive industries.
-'Green' and 'blue' hydrogen (green is made with RE and blue is made using carbon capture) can potentially, eventually, be used to help meet the world's energy needs.
+Other types of RE in research and development today include, most notably, green hydrogen and hydrogen fuel cells, although the main type used today is 'grey' hydrogen for industrial applications.

 More R&D is needed for the rest of Europe, the USA, and Australia (among other countries in Asia and elsewhere that have shown an active interest in hydrogen fuel cells), to use hydrogen/ hydrogen fuel cells efficiently and effectively as a major energy source.
 However, there are already significant hydrogen fuel cell bus projects in some European countries.